Tropical Geometric Compactification of Moduli, I - $M_g$ case -: Related moduli spaces and comparison

-On the other hand, there is more classical theory of the \textit{outer space} $X_{n}$ by Culler-Vogtman \cite{CV} in the $80$s, which is an analogue of the Teichmuller space for metrized graphs.
-There, the corresponding analogous discrete group is the outer automorphism group ${\it Out}(F_{n})$ of the free group $F_{n}$ with rank $n$, instead of the mapping class group.
-From now on, we use $g$ instead of their $n$ to adjust notation.
+There is a classical theory of the \textit{outer space} $X_{n}$ by Culler-Vogtman \cite{CV}, which is an analogue of the Teichmuller space for metrized graphs.
+There, the analogous discrete group to the mapping class group is the outer automorphism group ${\rm Out}(F_{n})$ of the free group $F_{n}$ with rank $n$.
+From now on, we use $g$ instead of their $n$ to unify our notation.